Ihor Terekhov: Political career

 In the 2006 Ukrainian parliamentary election, Terekhov was a candidate for the Our Ukraine Bloc, but was not elected.
 In 2007 was appointed the Deputy Head of Governor of Kharkiv Oblast Arsen Avakov.
+By a decree of President Viktor Yushchenko in 2007, Terekhov was awarded the honorary title of Honored Economist of Ukraine.
+In the same year, the Higher Attestation Commission of Ukraine awarded him the degree of Candidate of Sciences in Public Administration.